frictionlessdata/schema-collaboration/documentation/User.md

 Enter the new datastatus name (in the example "Published") and select "Save".

-The Behaviour: currently there is only one possible "Behaviour": "Default on creation".
-The Status with the "Default on creation" behaviour will be the status assigned to a newly created Datapackage.
+"The Behaviour": currently there is only one possible "Behaviour": "Default on creation".
+The status of a new, rjust created, datapackage will be the status that has "Default on creation".
 Only one Status can have the Behaviour "Default on creation".

 ### Delete People
-Similar steps would be done to delete a Datapackage or a Comment.
 Select on "People" on the left hand side and fine the Person or People to be deleted.
 You can use the "Search" feature if needed.
 Select the checkboxes and then the action "Delete selected People":
 ![delete_person_checkbox](images/delete_person_checkbox.png)

 If this person is a collaborator in some Datapackages it will be de-attached and you might need to confirm it select on "Yes, I'm sure":
 ![delete_confirmation](images/delete_person_confirmation.png)

+These steps are the same for deleting a Datapackage or a Comment.

 ### Other operations
-Other operations in the admin: just navigate on the left hand side to Comments and use it to modify, delete or add objects.
+Other operations in the admin: just navigate on the left hand side to Comments and use it to modify, delete or add objects as needed.